-Instagram will take all of this data (interaction, view time, what type of followers view or interact etc) and they compare this to the total number of followers you have.
+Instagram will take all of this data (what type of followers view or interact) and compare this to your total number of followers.

 Quick maths – if you have 20k followers and get 50 likes and 3 comments on your brand new post, Instagram will work out the percentage of interactions and come to the conclusion that your content has performed poorly.
 Out of 20,000 followers – that’s all the interaction you got?

 These low percentages mean that Instagram won’t bother showing your amazing new content to a wider audience.
 It won’t get shown on the explore feed or featured in reels.
 It’ll simply be stuck, treading water, and forgotten about within 24 hours.

 Your problem, however, may be that perhaps several thousand of those 20,000 followers are fake.
 Inactive accounts and bots that aren’t there to interact with your content, page or music – they’re only there to bump up your numbers.

 That amazing video you want to go viral?
 It’s not going to happen with an account full of bots.

 You can create the best content in the world, but if only a small percentage of your following is authentic it will always perform poorly.
 Instagram is always evaluating and comparing your results based on your total number of followers.
 20k followers might look good ‘on paper’, but you’ll struggle to grow your account any further, as instagram is optimising the algorithm more and more to favour the content that performs well.